tkandala/Advanced-Lane-Lines/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `getWarped()`, which appears in the code cell below the "Perspective Transform" heading of the IPython notebook.
 The `getWarped()` function takes as inputs an image (`img`), as well the binary image.
-I chose the hardcode the source and destination points inside the 'getWarped()' in the following manner:
+I chose the hardcode the source and destination points inside the '`getWarped()` in the following manner:

 ```
 src = np.float32(